 - An academic or other professional writing sample, and

 - A personal statement of no more than 1,500 words describing the student's background, goals, and reasons for pursuing the Ph.D. degree at UNH.

 Given the specialized nature of doctoral degree program each student admitted into the program must meet with the director of the program to establish an initial plan of study for the degree.
 The requirements below represent general minimum requirements; however, each student will work with their doctoral program advisor and the director of the program to formalize their plan of study.

-- Each student must complete a minimum residency requirement of 30 semester credits in the program prior to taking their preliminary comprehensive exams (Exams 1 & 2 of three exams).
-Each student must also satisfy minimum requirements (typically 15 credits) for an area of specialization and pass an Area of Study comprehensive exam (Exam 3).
+- Each student must complete a minimum residency requirement of 30 semester credits in the program, students must pass two preliminary comprehensive exams: one covering research methods and statistics (Exam 1), and the other covering theories of crime and justice (Exam 2).
+Each student must also satisfy minimum requirements (3-15 credits) for an area of specialization and pass an Area of Specialization comprehensive exam (Exam 3).

 - Students must pass all three comprehensive examinations.